talkowski-lab/rCNV2/analysis/sliding_windows/README.md

 Steps 1-3 were repeated 50 times for each CNV type and phenotype.

 Following permutation, we computed the mean primary P-value threshold per phenotype and CNV type.
 We used this value to assess genome-wide significance of primary P-values for locus discovery.

-Finally, for each CNV type, we fit an exponential decay model of empirical P-value threshold versus total number of case samples after excluding outlier permutations and HPO terms.
-We used this model to assign a genome-wide P-value threshold per phenotype for region refinement (_not_ discovery; see below).

 #### Output files